 You’re not alone.

-2020 has been a tough year for business owners.
+The last couple of years have been really tough for business owners.
 Not only have we seen rapid changes in the economy – we’ve also seen huge disruptions to the way we live our daily lives.

 According to the 2020/21 SME Research Report from Bstar, the success of most SMEs is strongly linked to their owner(s).
 The report showed only 17% of SMEs had low/no reliance on owners.